 In those countries, research indicates that dyslexic readers know the code, and can read words at a significantly higher level than is the case in English, but that they are less fluent than their peers.
 That is, they read slower than their peers, but they still tend to read accurately.
 Again, this is consistent with my assertion that most people considered dyslexic tend to be fighting an undiagnosed vision problem.

 The challenge in English is how to handle teaching the overlap options that occur, such as the three options for the digraph ea mentioned above.
 The phonics curricula that handle this challenge the best tend to be most effective.
-This is one of the strengths of the OnTrack Reading Advanced Code Phonics Workbook available on this website.
+This is one of the strengths of the OnTrack Reading Phonics Program available on this website.

 The last Phonics Assessment Test is the Code Knowledge Test.
 Along with that test you will also find a Code Knowledge PDF that you can download and that you will need for the assessment process.